-The following table summarizes our outstanding Termination and Change of Control Benefits for each NEO as of December 31, 2020:
+The following table summarizes our outstanding Termination and Change of Control Benefits for each NEO as of December 31, 2021:

-Upon Termination Without Cause (No Change of Control) (1) Upon Double Trigger Event (1) Steven R. Spaulding President and CEO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive Bonus paid during two preceding years 20% of base salary in lieu of 2 years of health and insured benefits Accelerated vesting of all unvested awards exercisable for a period of 12 months from date of termination Total: \$14,249,238 2.5 times annual remuneration Annual bonus if such bonus has been declared but not paid 2.5 times the average incentive Bonus paid during two preceding years 25% of base salary in lieu of 2.5 years of health and insured benefits Accelerated vesting of all unvested awards exercisable for a period of 12 months from date of termination Total: \$15,638,983 Sean M. Brown SVP and CFO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average Incentive Bonus paid during the two preceding years Immediate vesting of unvested awards on a pro- rata basis Total: \$3,674,583 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive Bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination Total: \$4,988,733 Kyle J. DeGruchy SVP, Supply & Marketing 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive Bonus paid during two preceding years Immediate vesting of unvested awards on a pro- rata basis Total: \$2,506,619 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive Bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination Total: \$3,696,234 Sean M. Wilson SVP and CAO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive Bonus paid during two preceding years Immediate vesting of unvested awards on a pro- rata basis 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive Bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination Total: \$3,117,610 Total: \$4,173,337
+Upon Taymination Without Cours Upon Termination Without Cause (No Change of Control) (1) Unan Bankla Trianan Frank(1) Steven R. Spaulding President and CEO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive bonus paid during two preceding years 20% of base salary in lieu of 2 years of health and insured benefits Accelerated vesting of all unvested awards exercisable for a period of 12 months from date of termination (2) Upon Double Trigger Event (1) 2.5 times annual remuneration Annual bonus if such bonus has been declared but not paid 2.5 times the average incentive bonus paid during two preceding years 25% of base salary in lieu of 2.5 years of health and insured benefits Accelerated vesting of all unvested awards exercisable for a period of 12 months from date of termination (2) Total: \$15,618,189 Total: \$16,879,454 Sean M. Brown SVP and CFO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive bonus paid during the two preceding years Immediate vesting of unvested awards on a prorata basis(2) 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination(2) Total: \$3,907,249 Total: \$5,283,610 Kyle J. DeGruchy SVP, Commercial 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive bonus paid during the two preceding years Immediate vesting of unvested awards on a prorata basis(2) 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination(2) Total: \$3,503,240 Total: \$4,790,756 Sean M. Wilson SVP and CAO 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive bonus paid during two preceding years Immediate vesting of unvested awards on a prorata basis (2) 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination(2) Total: \$3,638,305 Total: \$4,734,303 Omar A. Saif SVP, Operations & Engineering 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 1.5 times the average incentive bonus paid during the two preceding years Immediate vesting of unvested awards on a prorata basis(2) 2 times annual remuneration Annual bonus if such bonus has been declared but not paid 2 times the average incentive bonus paid during two preceding years Accelerated vesting of all unvested awards exercisable for a period of 12 months from the date of termination(2) Total: \$2,523,747 Total: \$3,311,971